gpozzi/machine-learning/Project 01/eng/README.md

 # Requirements
 All the requirements will be given in the requirements.txt file.
 To install, run pip install -r requirements.txt

-# Motivation
-House is one of human life's most essential needs, along with other fundamental needs such as food, water, and much more.
-Demand for houses grew rapidly over the years as  people's living standards improved.
-While there are people who make their house as an investment and property, yet most people around the world are buying a house as their shelter or as their livelihood.

-An increase in house demand occurs each year, indirectly causing house price increases every year.
-The problem arises when there are numerous variables that may influence the house price, thus most stakeholders including buyers and developers, house builders and the real estate industry would like to know the exact attributes or the accurate factors  influencing the house price to help investors make decisions and help house builders set the house price.

-There  are many  benefits that  home buyers,  property investors, and house builders can reap from the house-price model.
-A good model would provide a lot of information and knowledge to home buyers, property investors and house builders, such as the valuation of house prices in the present market, which will help them determine house prices.
-Meanwhile, this model can help potential buyers decide the characteristics of a house they want according to their budget

 # Some exploratory data analysis